hdu-hh/tensorflow/README.md

 This would also reduce the size of the Golang packages considerably.

-On the other hand there is no urgency for that and keeping up with upstream and eventual merge requests into upstream is much simpler.
+On the other hand there is no urgency for that and keeping up with upstream and eventual merge requests into upstream are much simpler.

 ### Does it work with [Tensorboard](https://github.com/tensorflow/tensorboard)?